JB395/documents2/README.md

 The following features are nongoals, and will not be provided in this QIP.

 * Increase TPS or make any changes to Distributed Governance Protocol, which will continue in effect.
 * Preserve hardware compatibility with all lower-powered nodes, especially if they are staking large UTXO sets.
-Some slower node platforms may be sunset.
+Subject to testing, some nodes with slower CPUs, disk read/write speed, or memory speed may be sunset.

 ## Acknowledgments ##